 “This is a real addition for WCMA because we currently do not have anyone on staff who specializes in African art,” Franks said of Clarke’s appointment.

-As WCMA’s newest curator of modern and contemporary art, Byers will be responsible for developing exhibitions, supervising existing collections, and managing new acquisitions in her field.
+As WCMA’s newest curator of modern and contemporary art, Byers will be responsible for developing exhibitions, supervising existing collections, and managing new acquisitions in his field.
 The press release described Byers as a leader in the field of contemporary art curation and noted that he has recently focused on commissioning new work by living artists.

 Most recently, he worked as the John R. and Barbara Robinson Family Director of the Carpenter Center for the Visual Arts at Harvard, where he led several exhibitions in collaboration with other museums.
 During Byers’ tenure, the Carpenter Center featured the work of a variety of high-profile artists, including Harry Smith in collaboration with the Whitney Museum of American Art, Morgan Bassichis with the Institute of Contemporary Art at Virginia Commonwealth University, and Candice Lin with the Walker Art Center.